Negrelli Viaduct: Construction

 The Karlín Viaduct was built as part of the Dresden branch of the Northern State Railways Olomouc-Prague-Dresden project, which was approved by the State Railways Directorate in 1842.
-The construction started in spring 1846, was completed in 1849 and the bridge was put into operation on 1 June 1850.
+The construction started in spring 1846, was completed in 1849 and the bridge was put into operation on June 1st, 1850.
 The construction costs amounted to one and a half million florins.

 At that time the bridge had 87 stone arches, eight of which stood directly in the Vltava River.
-The railway line was double-tracked, in the second half of the 19th century a third shunting blind track has been laid.
-The current width is 110 meters.
+The railway line was double-tracked and in the second half of the 19th century a third blind shunting track was laid.
 The width of the bridge deck between the stone railings is 7.6 m.
 The length is 1100 meters and until 1910 it was Europe's longest bridge.

 The construction was to be entrusted to Jan Perner, who already led the construction of the line between Olomouc and Prague, but he unexpectedly died and Alois Negrelli took over the bridgework.

 The viaduct was built over the then unregulated river.
 Granite, mined in the Schwarzenberg Quarry, which is now flooded with the Orlík Reservoir, was ferried from Kamýk nad Vltavou and processed on site.